ephemerisle/ephemerisle.github.io/how-to-edit-ephemerisle-wiki.md

+---
+layout: default
+title: How to Edit the Ephemerisle Wiki
+---

 The Ephemerisle Wiki uses Github's version of the Markdown markup language.
 You can read a tutorial for editing github hosted wikis with Markdown here:

 * [Markdown Basics](https://help.github.com/articles/markdown-basics/)